industrial-edge/jenkins-cicd/docs/pipeline.md

     - Name: DOCKER_IMAGE_CLI
     - Value: <docker-image-cli>
     ```
+5) Click on "Save".

 *Notes:*\
 *- IEM_URL environment variable has to be this format: https://iemip:9443* \
 *- App ID can be found in IEM under "My Projects -> Application Details -> Show Keys"*
+*- The iconpath is the path of the icon inside the image.
+You have to check it where is on the image using the Dockerfile file*

 <img src="graphics/create_env.gif" width="1000"/>